sciabarrado/porting-spring-angular/tutorial.md

 ---
 title: Using App Platform with Spring and Angular
-description: "Migrating an enterprises application built with  Spring Boot and Angular to the App Platform"
+description: "How to migrate step-by-step an enterprises application built with Spring Boot and Angular to the App Platform"
 publishDate: {{ now.Format "2006-01-02" }}
 lastmod: {{ now.Format "2006-01-02" }}
 slug: migrating-springboot-angular-app-to-app-platform